JuliaHCI/ADI.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

 In general contributions should follow [ColPrac](https://github.com/SciML/ColPrac).
-Feel free to open an issue or reach out to the developers to coordinate a contribution or discuss ideas.
-For support with using ADI.jl, please open an [issue]( https://github.com/JuliaHCI/ADI.jl/issues/new/) describing the problem and steps to reproduce it.
+If you are interested in extending/improving ADI.jl, head to the [discussions](https://github.com/JuliaHCI/ADI.jl/discussions) to reach out.
+For support with using ADI.jl, please open an [issue](https://github.com/JuliaHCI/ADI.jl/issues/new/) describing the problem and steps to reproduce it.

 ## License